greensync/interval-tree/README.md

 # Note
-Result intervals are always returned in the "left-closed and right-open" style that can be expressed by three-dotted Range object literals (first...last)
+Result intervals are always returned in the "left-closed and right-open" style that can be expressed by three-dotted Range object literals `(first...last)`

-Two-dotted full-closed intervals "(first..last)" are also accepted and internally converted to half-closed intervals.
+Two-dotted full-closed intervals `(first..last)` are also accepted and internally converted to half-closed intervals.

 # Copyright